NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 I'm still deciding if the actual Anim Loading + IK calc will be called from within Viewer or do I do this is some other more abstract application_class.
 Ideally i'd decouple the viewer from this stuff, have the application do the tick itself (which calls render of viewer) with updated skeleton data based on current ticks modified (or not) BVH data, from IK solve.
 OR I just integrate all this into viewer class as a single application class that handles both the anim state and the viewer related tasks.

 Could use a separate class that's a member within Viewer (or nested class approach) to keep the Anim logic / state still within the viewer app, but separated, without separating the viewer class into separate app + renderer.
+This could be how isolate the state of the solver for each project (using the same core viewer app) could define a base class like `Solver_Base` which is then derived into `Animation_Solver` for this project where the BVH + IK Solver is contained within the viewer app.

 ##### Shader Class